c-mart/dontmoderateme/planning.md

 - Get Gmail to not mark my messages as spam
 - "Monitor edited" should be an event?
 - Let users change their own password
-- "To be sure that you receive notifications, add notify@dontmoderate.me to your trusted senders list."
 - Immediately check monitor after creation
 - Fix recaptcha validation failure message "The response parameter is missing."
 - Don't let user create a duplicate monitor